amachimura/learnwithtype/README.md

 learnwithtype
 =============

-collecting words from website, type, then grouping into "Rakushou", "Tokui", "Nigate"
+collecting words from website, type it, then grouping into "Rakushou", "Tokui", "Nigate"